Manisha11sep/graphql-mini/README.md

 #### Summary

-Now let's require these dependencies in the server and have our app use it
+Now let's require these dependencies in the server and use them

 #### Instructions